Vtekz/cw/content/docs/bulletPoints.md

   Text: Suggest Changes
   appendFilePath: true
 ---

-# How to Write Powerful Bullet Points Your Readers Won't Skip

 Bullet points are essential for writing content that grabs attention.
 Discover why they’re valuable and see examples to help you write your own effective bullet points.